Elevation:

 Start Climbing

-Day 09: Khare Camp to High Camp 5800 m tented camping (B/L/D).
+Day 09: Khare Camp to High Camp (5800 m), tented camping (B/L/D).

-Day 10: High Camp to Mera Peak Summit (6470 m) return to High Camp or Base Camp, overnight Camp (B/L/D).
+Day 10: High Camp to Mera Peak Summit (6470 m) return to High Camp or Base Camp 8-12 hours, overnight Camp (B/L/D).

 Day 11: Spare day (any mishap – either climbing or flight or weather or mountain sick or any you can use that day).